 “The consumption of meat is so clearly aligned with white, heterosexual masculinity as to be, at this point, inseparable from it,” says Professor Laura Wright, lecturer at Western Carolina University and author of The Vegan Studies Project.
 And as long as men are confronted with this outdated stereotype on the regular, and shamed for behaving differently, we’ll have a hard time overcoming it.

 From Men’s Health articles titled Vegetables are for Girls to men not daring to order vegetarian at restaurants, afraid they’ll be shamed by their male friends (as found in a study conducted by researchers at the University of Southampton), we are having a hard time separating devouring animal flesh and secretions from the idea of manhood.
 The same study found that when men’s masculinity was threatened, the availability of meat in a dish lowered their anxiety.
 “What we have discovered is that many men are interested in eating less meat, they just need social permission to do so,” says lead researcher Dr. Emma Roe.
-This stuff goes deep.
+This is textbook gender stigma and it goes deep!

 The Protein Myth